All Episodes

 In fact, I hope he did it and gets away with it.

-Man, oh man, is that one beautiful man, said this note.
+Man, oh, man, is that one beautiful man, said this note.

-So all this Brady will be bigger than ever.
+So all this, Brady will be bigger than ever.

 His reputation's not at risk.

-Boy, the NFL, man, they must really not care.
+The second myth, and this one's everywhere, boy, the NFL, men, they must really not care.

-Why they haven't even talked to Brady yet.
+Why, they haven't even talked to Brady yet.

-Well, now hang on.
+Well, no, hang on.

 I have spies, ladies and gentlemen.